Kadaň: 19th–20th centuries

-After the Munich Agreement in later September 1938, Kaaden became part of Reichsgau Sudetenland.
-The local Czech people were forced to move to central Czechoslovakia, the remaining ones and the Jewish community was strongly oppressed.
-The synagogue was burnt down during the Kristallnacht of 9 November 1939.
-According to Beneš decrees, after the World War II, the German population was expelled, and the area was re-settled by Czech people, many without roots in this region.
+After the Munich Agreement in 1938, Kadaň was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+The local Czechs were forced to move to central Czechoslovakia and the Jewish community was sent to concentration camps in Germany.
+The synagogue was burned down during the Kristallnacht of 9 November 1939.
+According to Beneš decrees, after World War II, the German population was expelled and the area was re-settled by Czechs.